-Protocol B and synthetic biology
+Protocol B and high-throughput selection

 Clostridia is a long known but less understood class of bacteria, with promising implications for nutrition and health thanks to ground-breaking studies and emerging applications in microbiome science.
 Hundreds to thousands of Clostridia strains can be isolated and cultivated in a matter of days via Protocol B and from diverse physiological and environmental samples.
 Many strains are previously “unculturable” and most are yet identified, exhibiting characteristics that render them as beneficial platforms for synthetic biology and animal and human gut health.